 Or in Albert Einstein’s words, “Imagination is more important than knowledge.”

 That was not too hard, was it?
-Now, take a breather and think, before I deepen this corollary out a little further to represent more of the complexities of the real world.
+Now, take a breather and think before I deepen this corollary out a little further to represent more of the real world’s complexities.
 Then continue.

 The laws of nature

-While I have a clear favorite of the types of people, our world cannot flourish when driven by just one class.
+While I have a clear favorite of people’s types, our world cannot flourish when driven by just one class.
 Both downstream and upstream innovations and their people are needed to make this world a better place.

-Help to prevent further commoditization is, therefore, in very short supply, and many are wishing to change it, succumb to the pressure and resistance from many well socialized and well established downstream waterfalls.
+Therefore, helping to prevent further commoditization is in very short supply.
+Many wish to change it, succumbing to the pressure and resistance from many well-socialized and well-established downstream waterfalls.

 Death is innovation

-The moment groundbreaking upstream innovation is deployed, a plethora of downstream innovations (genuine and fake) from that new starting point will soon take its place.
+The moment groundbreaking upstream innovation is deployed, many downstream innovations (genuine and fake) from that new starting point will soon take their place.

-Upstream innovation lives only once, to be followed by an endless supply of downstream sub-optimizations (like branches of a river) that provides the complete coverage of the economic flora and fauna below.
-When downstream optimizations slowly die in the arms of commoditization and saturation, will it finally be surpassed by new upstream innovation that is deemed more worthy or the only option of last resort?
+Upstream innovation lives only once, followed by an endless supply of downstream sub-optimizations (like branches of a river) that provide the complete coverage of the economic flora and fauna below.
+When downstream optimizations slowly die in the arms of commoditization and saturation, will it finally be surpassed by new upstream innovation deemed more worthy or the only option of last resort?